+8801731265339

 Lychee: The Dangerous Fruit With Amazing Health Benefits.

 Md.
-Abdur Rahim 5th May 2024
+Abdur Rahim 21st Nov 2024

 The fruit is usually eaten fresh but can also be canned or dried.
 The flavour of the fresh pulp is aromatic and musky, and the dried pulp is acidic and very sweet.
 Lychee is of local importance throughout much of Southeast Asia and is grown commercially in China and India.